MarcinKilarski/Website-Audit/seo.md

 Overview

-The more helpful the information your pages contains, the more valuable it is to users and search engines.
+The more useful information your pages contains, the more valuable it is to users and search engines.
 By checking how in-depth the pages that rank for your targeted keyword are, you can understand how long yours should be.

 You can also review the type of information they contain, which you may have missed on your pages.
 It is important for your pages to have a correct page rank for your important keywords, and you should always be pushing yourself to make your content even stronger.
 You should aim to find a unique angle on the topic, as the search engines want to show diverse results and duplicate content will be filtered out.